Update: ‘Made in Europe’ section updated.

 - Exceptional calmness and comfort

-- State-of-the-art digital experience
+- State-of-the-art digital experience (OTA capability)

 - Competitive drivetrain costs

-- Optimised investment and cost structure
+- Optimized investment and cost structure